elmtree-askmo/cloudcannon-app/content/learn/chemistry/what-is-the-role-of-neutrons-in-the-atomic-nucleus.md

 url: /learn/chemistry/questions/what-is-the-role-of-neutrons-in-the-atomic-nucleus
 score: -1.0
 related_article1:
-    id: 166803
+    id: 166809
-    title: How is charge neutrality maintained in an atom?
+    title: >-
+        How does electron sharing occur in covalent bonds?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-is-charge-neutrality-maintained-in-an-atom
+    url: /learn/chemistry/questions/how-does-electron-sharing-occur-in-covalent-bonds
 related_article2:
-    id: 166805
+    id: 166804
-    title: Explain the octet rule and its significance in chemical stability.
+    title: >-
+        What is a valence shell and why is it important in chemical bonding?
     subject: Chemistry
-    url: /learn/chemistry/questions/explain-the-octet-rule-and-its-significance-in-chemical-stability
+    url: /learn/chemistry/questions/what-is-a-valence-shell-and-why-is-it-important-in-chemical-bonding
 related_article3:
-    id: 166809
+    id: 166796
-    title: How does electron sharing occur in covalent bonds?
+    title: >-
+        What are the building blocks of matter?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-does-electron-sharing-occur-in-covalent-bonds
+    url: /learn/chemistry/questions/what-are-the-building-blocks-of-matter
 related_article4:
-    id: 166800
+    id: 166801
-    title: How does the atomic number relate to the number of protons in an atom?
+    title: >-
+        What is the significance of the atomic number in the periodic table?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-does-the-atomic-number-relate-to-the-number-of-protons-in-an-atom
+    url: /learn/chemistry/questions/what-is-the-significance-of-the-atomic-number-in-the-periodic-table
 related_article5:
-    id: 166796
+    id: 166811
+    title: >-
-    title: What are the building blocks of matter?
+        What are some common uses of sodium chloride?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-building-blocks-of-matter
+    url: /learn/chemistry/questions/what-are-some-common-uses-of-sodium-chloride
 ---

 &nbsp;